springernature/frontend-playbook/practices/mosaic-css.md

 # Mosaic-style CSS

 For Nature 'Mosaic' style layouts we write [Object Oriented CSS] with heavy use of 'atomic' utility classes.
-Object Oriented CSS (OOCSS) is a methodology for writing modularized, scalable, maintainable CSS. the aim with OOCSS is to separate structure from skin and container from content by identifying patterns and creating object classes.
+Object Oriented CSS (OOCSS) is a methodology for writing modularized, scalable, maintainable CSS.
+The aim with OOCSS is to separate structure from skin and container from content by identifying patterns and creating object classes.

 By separating structure from skin we mean positioning (position, float, margin, etc.) from styling (background, color, border, etc.).
 In practice, this means to not mix structure/positioning properties with skin/styling properties on the same class.
 This way our “skinning” properties can be reused on a variety of elements, preventing property duplication in our CSS.